surajyadav-git/rancher-opa-neuvector-kubewarden-workshop/docs/Lab02-Kubewarden.md

 Kubewarden chart depends on cert-manager .
 Since it is a dependency we will have to first install cert-manager .

-To Install latest version of `cert-manager`, on Rancher server UI click on left most corner near Rancher logo ->Home -> rke2-cluster1 -> Kubectl icon  !
+To Install latest version of `cert-manager`,

+1. Login to your Rancher Server instance with your given credential.
+2. From the left-side menu, click the downstream cluster `rke2-cluster` to get into the **Cluster Explorer** page.
+3. At this **Cluster Explorer** page, at the top icon menu bar. click the "> _" icon to open the web-based terminal shell.

 ![](../images/pic1.png)